 Inspection Agencies

 • Animal and Plant Health Services: The APHIS is a body responsible for regulating genetically engineered organisms.
-Also administering the animal welfare act and carrying out wildlife damage management’s activities.
+Also administering the Animal Welfare Act and carrying out wildlife damage management activities.

 • Food Safety and Inspection Service: FSIS ensures that the nation’s commercial supply of meat, poultry, and egg products is safe from diseases and properly packaged/labeled to minimize contamination.
 They use scientific types of equipment in the laboratories to analyze these farm products before they are distributed to consumers.
 They work with intelligence and law enforcement agencies to strengthen their surveillance system to detect intentional contaminations of the products.